-The 2022 Winter Olympics in Beijing will be here before you know it.
+The 2022 Winter Olympics in Beijing are nearly here.

 And if you're looking for someone to root for, we have you covered.

-Former speed skater Apolo Ohno, Team USA's most decorated Winter Olympian, is joining NBCLX storyteller Ngozi Ekeledo for Season 2 of the My New Favorite Olympian podcast.
+Former speed skater Apolo Ohno, Team USA's most decorated Winter Olympian, joined NBCLX storyteller Ngozi Ekeledo for Season 2 of the My New Favorite Olympian podcast.

 Last time, Ngozi and fencer Ibtihaj Muhammad brought you five athletes vying to compete in the Tokyo Olympics and shared their illuminating stories on topics like cancer, body image and getting cut from a team.